IABTechLab/uid2docs/README.md

 3. UID2 Administrators distribute the request to DSPs.

 4. UID2 Operators distribute the request to publishers utilizing the refresh token.

+#### Opting Out of the UID2
+There are two ways for a user to opt out of the UID2.
+One is to send the opt out deletion key request to the DSP.
+That is a backup option to the preferred solution: the ID Refresh Token program.

+The idea behind the ID Refresh Token is to zero the ID right where the user is (right on the device for the Publisher and browser) to avoid any errors.
+The other benefit of the ID refresh token is that this ID Refresh Token keeps the encryption constantly changing which makes it more secure and hard to breach.

 ## Frequently Asked Questions